Prajjwal5428/Photo-Feed-App/README.md

-This is a React PHOTO FEED Site                                                     # yellow-class-project                                         ###Hosting done on NETLIFY
+This is a React PHOTO FEED Site                                                             ------Hosting done using NETLIFY
 ----------------------------------------------------------------------------------------------------------

 Working Site Demo